data-integrations/http/docs/HTTP-transform.md

 **Scopes:** Scope of the access request, which might have multiple space-separated values.

 **Refresh Token:** Token used to receive accessToken, which is end product of OAuth2.

-### Hawk Authentication

-**HAWK Authentication Enabled:** If true, plugin will perform HAWK authentication.

-**HAWK Auth ID:** HAWK Authentication ID

-**Hawk Auth Key:** HAWK Authentication Key

-**Algorithm:** Hash Algorithm used

-**ext:** Any application-specific information to be sent with the request.
-Ex: some-app-extra-data

-**app:** This provides binding between the credentials and the application in a way that prevents an attacker from ticking an application to use credentials issued to someone else.

-**dlg:** The application id of the application the credentials were directly issued to.

-**Include Payload Hash:** HAWK authentication provides optional support for payload validation.
-If this option is selected, the payload hash will be calculated and included in MAC calculation and in Authorization header

 ### SSL/TLS